 Welcome to Class 6!

-Welcome to the Class 6 Home Page and first term of Y6.
+Welcome to the Class 6 Home Page and final term of Y6!

 Here you will find all of the information you need to know about Class 6.